 At the top of the risk/knowledge pyramid, we have mostly speculative assets.
 These are assets with highly uncertain returns.

 That means there’s no way to predict with any degree of certainty the potential future value.
-It also means that it’s highly likely their value will go down to zero.
+But, unfortunately, it also means that it’s highly likely their value will go down to zero.

-Furthermore, many traders buy options of futures contracts in the stock market, and generate a return for those.
-But again, the techniques used are not infallible, so they take up a big risk for a potential big reward.
+Furthermore, many traders buy options of futures contracts in the stock market and generate a return for those.
+But again, the techniques used are not infallible, so they take up a big risk for a potentially big reward.

 Finally, there’s peer-to-peer lending.
 I put this one in level 5 because most of these loans are unsecured.
-What that means is that there’s a high probability of default, and if default happens, there’s no asset to protect you against your money.
+That means that there’s a high probability of default, and if default happens, there’s no asset to protect you against your money.
 In times of economic expansion, this might be a good investment.
-However, if a recession happens, the number of defaults will likely skyrocket, leaving a lot of investors empty handed.
+However, if a recession happens, the number of defaults will likely skyrocket, leaving many investors empty-handed.

 Regardless of the types of investments you make, there’s always one thing you need to be aware of.
 Every time you sell an asset, you will have to pay capital gains tax on the profits.

-Sometimes, the taxes are automatically deducted from the profits before you receive the cash back.
+Sometimes, the taxes are automatically deducted from the profits before you receive the cashback.
 But there are exceptions to this rule.
-Plan carefully every time you rebalance your portfolio, and set aside enough money to pay back the taxes you owe, in order to avoid any stress.
+So plan carefully every time you rebalance your portfolio and set aside enough money to pay back the taxes you owe to avoid any stress.

-In order to build wealth it’s important to think long-term and do it step by step.
+To build wealth, it’s important to think long-term and do it step by step.
 Jumping steps might work for some that were lucky, but generally speaking, mistakes will be costly.

 As you do that, learn about assets one level above.
 You might find some that are really interesting to you.
-Equally, you will find others you would never want to invest in, and that’s fine.
+But, equally, you will find others you would never want to invest in, and that’s fine.

-Finally, do remember to take risks, especially when your young, but just be aware of those risks so you’re not caught off guard.
+Finally, remember to take risks, especially when you’re young, but be aware of those risks, so you’re not caught off guard.